jvincze84/jvincze84.github.io/docs/Install_And_Configure_Wireguard_VPN.md

 * All of them which is included in the previous scenario.
 * You should carefully set up iptables.
 In this example the entire home network is open to the mobile client.
-* Machines inside your home network and without WireGuard don't access the VPN network without extra configuration.
+* Machines inside your home network without WireGuard don't access the VPN network without extra configuration.
     - This means you have to configure the routing table in your router to send traffic to the VPN gateway.
     - Or add route to the routing table of all machines from where you want to access VPN ip addresses.
     - Extra iptalbes rules also have to be added to the VPN gateway.